ksens/shim/README.md

 The wwwroot directory also includes an example simple javascript client.

 ##Installation from binary packages

+### NOTE!

+The SciDB developers package a version of shim in SciDB pacakges with the phrase  "dev-tools" in them. *Do not install that package and also follow the instructions below--they are unfortunately not compatible with each other.* You can run shim from the SciDB packages but you need to manually configure the service.

+## Non-dev-tools package installation.

-This is the fastest/easiest way to install this service.
+This is the fastest/easiest way to install shim as a system service.
 The author provides a few pre-built binary packages for SciDB on Ubuntu 12.04 here:

 * [http://paradigm4.github.io/shim/shim_14.8_amd64-experimental.deb](http://paradigm4.github.io/shim/shim_14.8_amd64-experimental.deb)